-Name of Director Background/Experience Mr. Lim Tian Huat Mr. Lim joins the Board on 31 January 2020.
-Malaysian, 67 Independent Director Chairman of the Audit Committee and Remuneration Committee Member of Risk He holds a Bachelor of Arts in Economics (Honours) from Manchester Metropolitan University, United Kingdom.
-He is a Fellow of Association of Chartered Certified Accountants, member of Malaysia Institute of Accountants and Malaysia Institute of Certified Public Accountants.
-He also is the Founding President of Insolvency Practitioners Association of Malaysia (IPAM) and its current council member.
-Management Committee and Nominating Committee Mr. Lim has over 40 years of experience in assurance, corporate advisory, restructuring and insolvency.
-Mr. Lim founded Lim Tian Huat & Co. in 2010 and Rodgers Reidy & Co. in 2014.
+Name of Director Background/Experience Mr. Lim Tian Huat (Cont'd.)
 He was a Partner in Ernst & Young from 2002 to 2009, in charge of restructuring and insolvency.
 Prior to that, he was with Arthur Andersen from 1979 to 2001, first 7 years in assurance before focusing in restructuring and insolvency.
 He became a Partner of Arthur Andersen in 1990, and led the global corporate finance practice, including restructuring and insolvency.
 He was appointed as a Member of the Corporate Law Reform Committee ("CLRC") by the Domestic Trade Minister under the purview of the Companies Commission of Malaysia.
 CLRC's objective was to update and upgrade the Companies Act which resulted in the new Companies Act, 2016.
 In addition, Mr. Lim was a Commissioner to the United Nations Compensation Commission from 1998 to 2002.
-Mr. Lim currently serves as Managing Partner of Lim Tian Huat & Co., Rodgers Reidy & Co. and sits on the boards of Malaysia Building Society Berhad as Non-Independent Non-Executive Director, Anglo-Eastern Plantation PLC and Majuperak Holdings Berhad as a Senior Independent Director, PLUS Malaysia Berhad as an Independent Director besides holding directorships in several private limited companies.
+Mr. Lim currently serves as Managing Partner of Lim Tian Huat & Co., Rodgers Reidy & Co. and sits on the boards of Anglo-Eastern Plantation PLC and Majuperak Holdings Berhad as a Senior Independent Director, PLUS Malaysia Berhad as an Independent Director besides holding directorships in several private limited companies.
+Dato' Foong Chee Meng Malaysian, 56 Dato' Foong joined the Board on 1 September 2022.
+Dato' Foong holds a Bachelor of Economics, Bachelor of Law and Independent Director Chairman of the Risk Management Committee Member of the Audit Committee, Nominating Committee and Remuneration Committee Masters of Law from the University of Sydney, Australia.
+Dato' Foong has more than 25 years of experience in legal practice and is currently a Managing Partner of a niche corporate boutique law firm, Foong & Partners which he set up in 2003.
+Aside from being an Advocate & Solicitor at High Court of Malaya, he is also a practising Advocate & Solicitor at the Federal Court of Australia and Supreme Court of New South Wales, Australia.
+He had previously practiced at Baker & McKenzie in Sydney and returned to Malaysia in 1993 to continue his practice at Zaid Ibrahim & Co.
+Dato' Foong was made a partner in 1996 where he was subsequently appointed the Head of the Corporate & Commercial and Foreign Investment of Zaid Ibrahim & Co.